pergus/netbox-zabbix/README.md

   started automatically by NB when the rqworker is started.
   Look into how this can be fixed.

+* Should the system issue a warning when a template is removed while it is still used by a default mapping? - Yes!
+  Should it also block the removal? - No

+  Blocking the removal doesn’t make sense, since if the template has already been removed from Zabbix, it no longer exists anyway.
+  Also, it is ok for a host in Zabbix not have any templates.

 * Go over all models and make sure that the fields doesn't have unnecessary null=True and blank=True settings.
 Many of them were added to prevent having to dump the database when running makemigrations.

-* Should the system issue a warning when a template is removed while it is still used by a default mapping?
-  Should it also block the removal?
-  Blocking the removal doesn’t make sense, since if the template has already been removed from Zabbix, it no longer exists anyway.
+* Refactor the classes in jobs.py.

 * Implement maintenance mode.

 * Add support for IPv6primary interfaces.
 (Maybe)

+[DONE] Should deleting a host in zabbix that doesn't exist cause an exception?
+  Exception: Failed to soft delete zabbix host 11537: No host with host id '11537' found in Zabbix No the jobs should not cause an exception.
+But a warning as result.

+[DONE] Handle delete of an ip addres and/or interface on a device.

+[DONE] Handle delete of an Z-interface.

 [DONE] Failsafe delete - implemented Hard/Soft delete.